s-dmitriy/docker-learning/README.md

-# A simple project to loearn docker in more details
+# A simple project to learn docker in more details

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).